xiaozhenyou/NIMH_repro_2017/_episodes/01-layers-of-computing.md

 ## Know who (or what) you're talking to

 It's easy and common to click on an icon, open and window and typing, clicking, and analyzing in that window without much thought about how or where those commands are being executed and where the data is being stored.
-It's worth the effort to take some time and understand exactly what your computing (stack)[] looks like and exactly where everything is happening.
+It's worth the effort to take some time and understand exactly what your computing (stack) looks like and exactly where everything is happening.
 Understanding this stack can help you make your analysis more efficient and secure.

 ## Where am I?

-The desktop you're looking at inside the NoMachine window is from a computer that lives over in building 13 at NIH's high performance computing (HPC) center.
+The desktop you're looking at inside the NoMachine window is from a computer that lives over there in building 13 at NIH's high performance computing (HPC) center.
 This computer (helix or felix) is separate from but closely affiliated with the large cluster of computers known as the Biowulf.

 NoMachine is a remote desktop program.
-It allows your to interact with the remote computer (helix/felix) almost as if you were sitting right in front of it.
+It allows you to interact with the remote computer (helix/felix) almost as if you were sitting right in front of it.
 (VNC is another common remote desktop program).

-The window on the left of your NX desktop is running an IPython shell.
-On the right side, there is a window running a (Bash) shell.
-A (shell)[reference] refers to a program that wraps around another program that is usually more complicated and less user-friendly.
+The window on the left of your remote desktop is running an IPython shell.
+On the right side, there is a window running a Bash shell.
+A shell refers to a program that wraps around another program that is usually more complicated and less user-friendly.
 That program inside the shell is often referred to as a kernel.

 ![image_of_shell](../fig/layers_of_computing.png)